MargaritaMayer/MFV_on_PyTorch/README.md

 ## Project structure

-The folder `alexnet_caffe2pytorch` contains a Dockerfile for converting the AlexNet model version used by the authors from Caffe to PyTorch and a Python file - a conversion script.
+The folder `alexnet_caffe2pytorch` contains a Dockerfile for converting the AlexNet model version used by the authors from Caffe to PyTorch and a Python file - a conversion script. `net.pt` refers to the weights of the AlexNet model version used by the authors, translated to PyTorch.

 The `environment` folder contains an environment with all the dependencies required to run the MFV code on Caffe locally.